 - Many of these callers originate from international locations (especially third world countries), where they have even less to lose than scammers in the United States.
 These callers have no regard for our communication laws and our Do Not Call Lists.
 They have the lowest regard for our personal wellbeing.
 What they get in return for posing as Microsoft Tech Support or the IRS is much more than they could ever make in a day working elsewhere in their country.

 The consequences engaging with neighbor spoofed spam calls can be devastating for its victims.
 Though it is reported that roughly $450 million USD is lost to phone scams each year, our research suggests that this figure is hardly a representation of the true impact.

 That figure only accounts for those who have reported the incident or financial devastation from personal identity theft that happened months after the phone scam.

-Neighbor spoofed spam calls are also particularly dangerous because they are nearly impossible to predict or prevent without the help of services such as TrapCall.
+Neighbor spoofed spam calls are also particularly dangerous because they are nearly impossible to predict or prevent without the help of spam call blocking services.